 Sharpness Chart

-Sharpness is great in the center, but drops of slightly towards the edges and even more at the corners.
+Sharpness is great in the center but drops off slightly towards the edges and even more at the corners.
 This was shot at f5.6 at about 4-5 feet from the wall.

 I used Adobe Lightroom to convert the Compressed RAW.

-Like with pretty much all of Fujifilm’s modern lenses, flaring and ghosting is very well controlled and you’ll actually find it difficult to get the lens to flare out on you.
-Here are a few samples of the most extreme situations of flaring while using a B+W Nano Multi-Coated UV filter.
-If you use a UV filter I recommend the B+W Nano Multi Coated filter for maximum quality.
+Like with pretty much all of Fujifilm’s modern lenses, flaring and ghosting are very well controlled, and you’ll actually find it difficult to get the lens to flare out on you.
+Here are a few samples of the most extreme situations of flaring while using a B+W Nano Multi-Coated UV filter.ย If you use a UV filter, I recommend the B+W Nano Multi Coated filter for maximum quality.

 Auto Focus